bitrise-io/bitrise-oauth/README.md

 You can use `ValidatorOption`s to configure.

 ##### Fields
-- `validator: JWTValidator` holds the `auth0.JWTValidator` instance, used to validate a request.
+- `validator JWTValidator` holds the `auth0.JWTValidator` instance, used to validate a request.
 You may find further information about the `JWTValidator` interface in the next paragraph.

 - `baseURL string` holds the base URL of the authentication service.

 - `realm string` holds the realm.

 - `keyCacher auth0.KeyCacher` holds the *JWK* cacher.
-By default it can hold **5 keys* at max, for no longer than **3 minutes**.
+By default it can hold **5 keys** at max, for no longer than **3 minutes**.

 - `jwksURL string` holds the keystore URL.